-We will generate rankings of the submissions by ROC-AUC, PR-AUC and micro and macro F-score.
-For leaderboard purposes we will use PR-AUC as the main metric, however we encourage comprehensive evaluation of the systems by using all metrics with the goal of generating more valuable insights on the proposed models when reporting evaluation results in the working notes.
+We will generate rankings of the submissions by ROC-AUC, PR-AUC, and micro and macro F-score.
+For leaderboard purposes, we will use PR-AUC as the main metric.
+However, we encourage a comprehensive evaluation of the systems by using all metrics to generate more valuable insights into the proposed models when reporting evaluation results in the working notes.
 A maximum of five evaluation runs per participating team are allowed.